gitpan/Ogre-BetaGUI/README.txt

 is intentionally very basic, but you can customize it somewhat by providing your own media resources.

-I was going to just bundle this in with my Perl Ogre module, but putting it in a separate module allows people to download it only if they need it (Perl Ogre is getting pretty big already, as it is...)
+I was going to just bundle this in with the Perl Ogre module, but putting it in a separate module allows people to download it only if they need it (Perl Ogre is getting pretty big already, as it is...)